cyberconnecthq/cyber-ai-docs/docs/pages/introduction/cyber-ai.md

 # Crypto Social Data All-in-One API

 This API consolidates crypto-related social media analytics and project data into a single endpoint.
 It fetches and processes discussions from multiple social media platforms—like Twitter—alongside project-specific on-chain data.
-Below is a summary of the core functionalities and typical use cases.
+Below is a summary of its core functionalities and typical use cases.

-## Example Use Cases
+## APIs

-### 1. Text Analysis & Project Extraction
+### 1. Semantic Search

 Given a passage: